 “Farklane!”
-Tyler and I both exclaimed.
+Leo and I both exclaimed.

-“Not only is Farklane a nearly inhospitable place to live, it’s colonized by the worst criminals in the galaxy,” Tyler reasoned.
-“Why in the world, or should I say galaxy, would you want to go there?”
+“Why on earth would you choose Farklane?”
+Leo inquired, genuinely shocked.
+Even this selection seemed a bit too insane for Bodhi.
+“Not only is Farklane a nearly inhospitable place to live, it’s colonized by the worst criminals in the galaxy,” Leo reasoned.

-Jake didn’t even have to think.
+Bodhi answered without hesitation.
 “Because how many people can say they’ve been there?”

-“None who have survived,” Tyler shot back.
+“None who have survived,” Leo shot back.

 “Well, it just seems like the closest thing to another world you can come to.
-It would be an awesome adventure,” Jake defended.
+It would be an awesome adventure,” Bodhi defended.

 “This is all moot,” I said.
 “Farklane is definitely out of the picture for me.
-I was thinking more along the lines of Ardua.”
+I was actually thinking more along the lines of Ardua.”

+Bohdi and Leo both gave a fairly long pause.
+Then Bodhi spoke up first.
+“It’s not exactly Farklane, but Ardua is a respectable choice.
+Its off the beaten path, yet still relatively safe.

-“I can see that,” Tyler responded.
+“I could see you going to Ardua,” Leo responded.
 “But if you’re considering Ardua, you should just go one better and head to Pleiades 7.
 It has the same sort of atmosphere and look, but the facilities on Pleiades 7 are much more luxurious since it was built after Ardua.”

 “I already thought of that,” I said, “but I decided to trade luxury for distance.
 Pleiades 7 is two light years farther, which means that out and back would tack on four extra years for just a little bit of luxury.”

 “But nobody goes to Ardua anymore.”
-Jake protested.
+Bodhi protested.
 “It’s filled with a bunch of old people.”

 “I’m not going there for the people.
 I’m going there for the beauty and the scenery.
 I don’t know why everyone today wants to forget everything and just live for parties and luxury.
-I think nature offers so much more.”
+I think nature offers so much more.
+And sure, I know Pleiades 7 offers a somewhat similar atmosphere, but it lacks the flare that Ardua has.
+Ardua is never the same.
+You could visit it a hundred times and it would be different each time because the habitable zone is always shifting.
+It’s never the same experience that anyone else has.”

-Tyler and Jake nodded as if they understood what I was talking about.
-But as I could tell from their conversation with each other, they continued to play out options in their heads.
+Leo and Bodhi nodded as if they understood what I was talking about.
+But as I could tell from their conversation with each other, they continued to play out other options besides Ardua in their heads.

 I wished my present could have included companion travel, but it didn’t.
 Even daddy’s favorite daughter begging and pleading with him couldn’t change his mind.
 Oh well.
-Tyler and Jake could just live vicariously.
-Isn’t that what I was doing anyway?
+Leo and Bodhi could just live vicariously through me.

-Reminded of my trip and affirmed in my decision, I pulled up Ardua on my glasses.
+Reminded of my trip and affirmed in my decision, I pulled up Ardua on my specs.
 The images were stunning.
-Like Tyler said, the accommodations certainly weren’t as nice as Pleiades 7’s, but that’s almost what made it more attractive.
+Like Leo said, the accommodations certainly weren’t as nice as Pleiades 7’s, but that’s almost what made it more attractive.
 It was more natural.
 There wasn’t much of an encroachment of civilization into the virgin landscape.